pwrtool/site/content/docs/using-powertool/index.md

 `pwrtool install` looks for the github repo from the user or organization `pwrtool` with the name `std` and clones it.
 All of the building of the kit is done straight from the source to minimize issues of it not working on different machines.

-If you want to know the capabilities of a kit, just run `pwrtool info`:
+If you want to know the capabilities of a kit, run `pwrtool info`:

 ```bash
 pwrtool infoo pwrtool/std